-My name is Ellie Kotsianas Christner and I’m a Knoxville, TN native.
+My name is Ellie Kotsianas-Christner and I’m a Knoxville, TN native.
 Since studying Advertising and Fine Arts at East Tennessee State University I have found my passion in making ceramics.
 Whether I’m sculpting a play-doh cheeseburger for my tea party or hand building a mallard duck replica with objects found in my backyard, I have been creating and making things with my hands for as long as I can remember.
-My father has always worked in the furniture industry and specifically with Stickley Furniture, so I have been surrounded by the Arts and Crafts aesthetic.
-Falling in love with the simple designs and strong attention to details, it is clear where my inspirations come from.
-As a child I was always playing outside and interacting with nature, so I draw most of my inspirations from things you might find in your back yard.
+My favorite place is the home!
+So when creating my work, my inspiration comes from the home and the simple, taken for granted, little item we use everyday.
+I want you to fall in love with the little things by making them handmade with love.

 Being of a petite stature, my parents started calling me “Ladybug” when I was very young.
 Over the years it was shortened to “Bug” so deciding on the name of my company was obvious.
 To commemorate this I place a ladybug on almost all my pieces.
 This forms a signature for my work without signing them, and for me it’s my way of putting my heart and history into every piece while carrying out the love I have for my family and ceramics.